 Your feet will be rinsed a final time to get the scrub off and ready your toes for the final steps.

 8. Massage Feet and Calves

 Now it is time for the fun and super relaxing parts of your pedicure.
-Once your feet are totally dry, your technician will slowly massage a special lotion or cream into your skin.
+Once your feet are totally dry, your technician, whether it be at Dashing Diva, VIP Nails, or another nail salon, will slowly massage a special lotion or cream into your skin.
 You can ask for a fragrance-free version if necessary.
 This massage will help loosen tight muscles and all of the tiny joints in your feet.